tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 When run,
 it will ask you to select an area with Japanese text and try to OCR it.
 The resulting text will be saved to the system clipboard.
-Use it in combination with [Yomichan Search](what-is-yomichan-search.html) to quickly lookup Japanese words in real-time.
+Use it in combination with [Rikaitan Search](what-is-yomichan-search.html) to quickly lookup Japanese words in real-time.

 The first run will take longer than usual.